You're reading

 How to measure whether your content is actually healthy

-Output metrics like number of pages, words published or time to draft tell you very little, as former CMO, I can tell you we have no interest in those statistics.
+Output metrics like number of pages, words published or time to draft tell you very little.
+As a CMO, I can tell you we have no interest in those statistics.

 • Sales teams reusing content in live deals

-• Prospects arriving better informed and with fewer basic questions
+• Hearing anecdotes about prospects arriving better informed and with fewer basic questions

 • More consistent language across regions and teams

-• Growing visibility for the right problems, not just more traffic
+• Growing visibility for the right problems aligned to our revenue goals, not just more traffic

-If AI assisted content makes it easier for sales to explain, reassure and close, it is helping.
+If AI assisted content makes it easier for sales to explain, reassure and close, it is helping the marketing machine do it’s job.
 If it increases output but creates confusion or inconsistency, it is not.
 Although, as with most things in our world, that is easier said than done.

 The simple rule to remember